FelixKratz/SketchyBar/README.md

 These are highly experimental features that need some work, but are included on HEAD anyways, because they do not interfere with the rest of the bar.
 ### Default Menu Bar Item Alias
 It is possible to create an alias for default menu bar items (such as MeetingBar, etc.) in sketchybar.
-This is still a bit janky though and needs some serious work till it will be usable without headache.
+This is still a bit janky though so please post the issues you encounter.

 Important: <br>
-This currently only works properly with single display setups, very laggy startup on multi-desktop... <br>
-Autohiding of the default menu bar *must* be disabled, such that the bar is shown on screen before starting sketchybar. <br>
-Sketchybar needs to be configured with *topmost* set to on, such that it draws on top of the default menu bar. <br>
-I recommend turning off transparency of the bar and setting *margin* and *y_offset* to 0 and the *height* of the bar to at least 24, so that sketchybar completely occludes the default bar. <br>
-I also highly recommend setting a wallpaper on all spaces that makes the default menu bar items appear in either the light or the dark theme consitently.
+I highly recommend setting a wallpaper on all spaces that makes the default menu bar items appear in either the light or the dark theme consitently.

 It is now possible to create an alias of a default menu bar item with the following syntax:
 ```bash